Nando-suka/Deep-Learning-Lecture-Lessons/Task-1/README.md

 ## Why Random Forest?

 Random Forest was chosen over a neural network (e.g., MLP) due to its robustness on small datasets (20 teams), ability to handle non-linear relationships, and minimal need for hyperparameter tuning.
 The model’s simplicity and interpretability (via feature importance) make it ideal for this task.
+So I choose these implementation to adjust with the dataset.

 ## Next Steps